Vacation Guides

 Waterton's summers are brief and cool with some hot spells (high 35*C/94*F).
 Winters are long and relatively mild, with frequent warm spells (high 10*C/50*F), often caused by chinooks.
 The park is one of Alberta's warmest places in the winter, despite temperatures that can drop as low as -40*C.

-Waterton's climate is best summarised as mild, moist and windy, and its weather is always variable and quick to change.
+Waterton’s climate is best summarized as mild, moist and windy, and its weather is always variable and quick to change.

 Waterton is a small piece of the international Crown of the Continent ecosystem.
 Its climate is strongly influenced by prevailing Pacific maritime weather systems.
 Warm, moist air flows over the Coast Mountains and Columbia Plateau before spilling across the narrowest point in the Rocky Mountain chain.
 This moist air often meets a less dominant weather system, the cold, dry Arctic Continental.
 When this cold Arctic air and warm Pacific air meet, the warmer air is forced up and creates ample snow or rain.